 • Silver-bordered Cards

-Give or take, this format is very close to 16 years old (and It’s changed quite a bit over the years).
+Give or take, this format is very close to 20 years old (and It’s changed quite a bit over the years).
 Some would say that It started on Vancouver Island in a little city called Victoria in 1999.
 Victoria is old school when it comes to Magic The Gathering, and there’s always been a large community of eternal players here.
 Originally, it was just a very small crew of people wanting to play pet cards, and cards that weren’t good enough for extended.
-People left Victoria, and it struggled to catch on, but as people returned and a couple of chosen players spread the gospel, its seeds took root.
-The next set of challenges was getting a scene that could start to hold tournaments, and balancing the ever feared Tinker/Darksteel combo.
+People left Victoria, and it struggled to catch on, but as people returned and a couple of players spread the gospel, its seeds took root.
+The next set of challenges were getting a scene that could start to hold tournaments, and balancing the ever feared Tinker/Darksteel combo.
 Strong decks shifted the blossoming format, but in 2007 the first tournament was held at Yellowjacket Comic and Toys.
 About a year later, the format started to address powerful cards with a ban list.
 This ban list eventually morphed into the points list we know today.
 The rest, as they say, is a turn one sol ring.

 As the community has developed, we’ve become more aware of the German and Aussie Highlander scenes (even going so far as to lovingly copy the initial Aussie points list).
 While excellent in their own right, we direct ourselves a bit differently.
 One of the major aspects of Canadian Highlander is the fact that you can play any card in Magic.
 That’s really important.
 It’s why we exist, and for that reason, it’s integral to the scene taking a hard stance on not banning cards.